kc3-lang/kc3/README.md

  - There are several C libraries which are installed in `lib/kc3/0.1` using the `make lib_links` command.
  - There is a web server in httpd : `kc3_httpd`.
+ - DRM, X11 and Wayland backends are implemented in `window/`
+ - GTK+4 bindings are in progress, you can find them in `gtk4/`.

 All binaries can be compiled for four targets :
  - __main__ : speed optimizations from GCC/Clang -O2 and